mikrostew/automaticowl.net/README.md

 - JavaScript linting with [ESLint](https://github.com/eslint/eslint), and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier)
 - JavaScript and MarkDown formatting with [prettier](https://github.com/prettier/prettier)

-(I previously used [husky](https://github.com/typicode/husky) and [listr](https://github.com/SamVerschueren/listr) for these checks, but I found that lefthook is much faster, which is critical for my workflow.
-Waiting 3+ seconds for these to run is too painful, and lefthook consistently runs in less than a second for me.)
+(I previously used [husky](https://github.com/typicode/husky) and [listr](https://github.com/SamVerschueren/listr) for these checks, but I found that lefthook is faster, which is critical for my workflow.)